-The Maine State Housing Authority offers the MaineHousing’s Home Accessibility and Repair Program and a sub-program relevant to seniors called the Elderly Hardship Grant.
-The objective of these programs is to help low income homeowners maintain their homes in good repair and minimize safety risks associated with their homes.
+The Maine State Housing Authority offers the MaineHousing’s Home Accessibility and Repair Program.
+The objective of this program is to help low income homeowners maintain their homes in good repair and minimize safety risks associated with their homes.
 This program is relevant to seniors wishing to age in place and to families caring for loved ones at home.
-This is because the grants can be used to make home modifications, not just for structural improvements but also to improve disability access.
+Grants can be used to make home modifications, not just for structural improvements but also to improve disability access.

-Home modifications include projects such as the addition of a wheelchair ramp to the home’s exterior or widening of doorways and access points to allow wheelchair access in the home’s interior and bathroom modifications such as the addition of a walk in tub (with transfer bench), hand rails, modified toilet etc. Stair-lifts, platform lifts and home elevators are possibilities for two-story homes or second story apartments in which staircases cannot be avoided.
+Home modifications include projects such as the addition of a wheelchair ramp to the home’s exterior, the widening of doorways and access points to allow wheelchair access in the home’s interior, and bathroom modifications such as the addition of a walk-in tub (with transfer bench), hand rails, modified toilet etc. Stair-lifts, platform lifts and home elevators are possibilities for two-story homes or second story apartments in which staircases cannot be avoided.

 To be eligible for this program, there are several different requirements.